-The School's policies and procedures for the management of student behaviour are aligned to the Behaviour Management and Student Discipline Policy for Diocesan Systemic Schools.
-Policies operate within a context of social justice, compassion, reconciliation and forgiveness.
-The dignity and responsibility of each person is promoted at all times along with positive student behaviours whilst ensuring the respect for the rights of all students and staff.
+The School's policies and procedures for the management of student behaviour are aligned to the Behaviour Support Policy for Diocesan Systemic Schools.
+Policies operate within a context that all members of the school community share responsibility to foster, encourage and promote positive behaviour and respectful relationships.
+The policy aims to promote a safe and supportive learning environment to maximise teaching and learning time for all students.
+It supports the development of students' pro-social behaviour based on respectful relationships and clear behavioural expectations.
+The dignity and responsibility of each person is promoted at all times along with positive student behaviours while ensuing the respect for the rights of all students an staff.
 Further information about this and other related policies may be obtained from the CSO website or by contacting the CSO.
-There were no changes made to this policy in 2018.
-Note: the policy on the CSO website is the updated policy for implementation in 2018.
+There were no changes made to this policy in 2019.